Pavithra-Rajan/ML-projects/README.md

    student's performance (test scores) is affected by the other variables (Gender, Ethnicity, Parental level of education, Lunch, Test preparation course).
    Various insights have been drawn with graphs and visualizations.
-   2. This notebook consists of a Machine Learning model which is regression based to predict car sales on the given data.
+   2. This notebook consists of a Machine Learning model which is regression based to predict car sales on the given data.The models that have been used are XGB
+   Regressor, Linear Regression, SVM, Random Forest Regressor and Decision Tree Regressor.